Brad Keselowski

 $45.0 Million

-Bradley Aaron Keselowski, born February 12, 1984, is an American professional stock car racing driver, team owner, and entrepreneur.
+Bradley Aaron Keselowski (born February 12, 1984) is an American professional stock car racing driver, team owner, and entrepreneur.
 He competes full-time in the NASCAR Cup Series, driving the No. 6 Ford Mustang Dark Horse for RFK Racing, a team he also co-owns.
-Keselowski is recognized as one of NASCAR’s 75 Greatest Drivers and is among the few to have won championships in both the Cup Series and the Xfinity Series.
+Standing 6 feet 0 inches tall and weighing 177 pounds, Keselowski is one of only a handful of drivers to win championships in both the Cup Series and the NASCAR O’Reilly Auto Parts Series, and the twenty-fifth driver to win a race in each of NASCAR’s three national series.

 Early Life and Background